-‘Missing Richard Simmons:’ Close Friend Of Guru Creates Podcast To Seek Answers
+‘Missing Richard Simmons:’ Podcast Created By Close Friend Of Guru Seeks Answers

 A close friend of Sweatin’ To The Oldies innovator Richard Simmons has taken to the internet to inquire why the exercise guru has been missing from the public eye for nearly three years.

-Following rumors of a debilitating knee injury that ultimately led to claims that he was being purposely restrained at his Beverly Hills home by his longtime housekeeper, Theresa Reveles, in late 2016, the 63-year-old has since gone on record to deny any wrongdoing by Reveles, while also expressing that he simply stepped away from the spotlight in order to lead a less-stressful lifestyle.
+Following rumors of a debilitating knee injury that ultimately led to claims that he was being purposely restrained at his Beverly Hills home by his longtime housekeeper, Theresa Reveles, from interacting with loved ones, the 63-year-old has released several press statements over the past 36 months where he denied any wrongdoing by Reveles and expressed that he simply stepped away from the spotlight in order to lead a less-stressful lifestyle.

 “For the last 40 years I have been traveling, teaching classes, and I had a knee injury, so I had a knee replacement, which was very difficult for me,” Simmons explained in a phone interview with Entertainment Tonight in March of 2016.